Last Updated: December 5, 2025

 What if you don’t have any contacts or you don’t even use a CRM?
 That’s where their list building comes into play.
 Floqer helps you find NEW prospects by using intent signals.
 They have an entire section devoted entirely to “Intent Signals”, where you choose templates like “companies hiring aggressively” or “new executives hired.”

 During my trial, I decided to give their “Track job postings” a try, and searched for companies that posted a job posting for a CRO.
-I got back 20 companies back and the great thing is the list updates every day as new companies match the criteria.
+I got back 20 companies and the list updates every day as new companies match the criteria.

-A few times, their AI agent screwed up, or didn’t completely extract everything.
+There were a few times their AI agent struggled or didn’t completely extract everything.
 For instance, when I pasted a list of stores in the Faire Marketplace, it had trouble paginating through all of them.
-But for the most part, I was impressed with how intelligently it was able to scrape the fields, and rows I needed.
+But for the most part, I was impressed with how intelligently it was able to scrape the fields and rows I needed.

 The last thing that Floqer offers is workflows that chain everything together.
 I built a workflow that says: when “New CRO” signal fires, enrich that person to get their contact info, check if their company has more than 100 employees, and if yes, kick off an email sequence.
 Intro email, wait 3 days, follow-up if no reply, LinkedIn connection request.

-1 thing to note is that Floqer doesn’t send the actual email or Linkedin request itself.
+One thing to note is that Floqer doesn’t send the actual email or Linkedin request itself.
 It just helps you build that workflow.
-Instead it integrates with an sequencer like Instantly, where the actual messages get sent.
+Instead it integrates with a sequencer like Instantly, where the actual messages get sent.

 Innovation Score: Low

-I couldn’t detect any new features they announced in the past 8 months, so I’m giving them a very low innovation score.
+During the 8-month window I checked, I couldn’t detect any clearly announced new features, so I’m giving them a relatively low innovation score.
 They seemed to have pivoted from being an email personalization platform to a full-fledged GTM orchestration platform.

 Limitations